 - Post Thrombotic Syndrome

 - Prevention of Blood Clots

-The Centers for Disease Control and Prevention is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
-This program is a designated event for pharmacists to receive 2.5 Contact Hours in pharmacy education.
-The Universal Activity Number is0387-9999-16-198-H01-P
+CPE: The Centers for Disease Control and Prevention designated this Application-based event for pharmacists to receive 0.215 CEUs in pharmacy education.
+The Universal Activity Number is JA4008229-9999-20-167-H01-P.

 Once credit is claimed, an unofficial statement of credit is immediately available on TCEOnline.
 Official credit will be uploaded within 60 days on the NABP/CPE Monitor.